GetCoinsCom/gcwallet/README.md

 The GetCoins Wallet is a fork of the Copay Wallet (https://github.com/getcoinscom/gcwallet).

-The GetCoins Wallet is a secure bitcoin wallet platform for both desktop and mobile devices.
+The GetCoins Wallet is a secure bitcoin wallet platform for mobile devices.
 It uses BitPay Bitcore Wallet Service (BWS) for peer synchronization and network interfacing.

-Binary versions of the GetCoins Wallet are available for download at Getcoins.com.

-For a list of frequently asked questions please visit the GetCoins Wallet FAQ.

 ## Main Features